GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

 **2. Production Rollout:**

-* Once the feature has been thoroughly vetted in test environments for at least a week and approved by the GCSFuse team, it will be rolled out for general availability.
+* Once the feature has been thoroughly vetted in test environments and approved by the GCSFuse team, it will be rolled out for general availability.
 The GCSFuse team will own this part.
 * This involves:
     * Removing the experimental prefix from the flag.
     * Updating the Google Cloud documentation to include the new feature.